yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 As a second use case, we consider the delegation of credentials in the STIR ecosystem  {{?I-D.ietf-stir-cert-delegation}}.

-In the STIR "delegated" model ({{fig-stir-flow}}), a service provider, the NDC, needs to sign PASSPorT’s {{?RFC8225}} for telephone numbers (e.g., TN=+123) belonging to another service provider, the IdO.
-In order to do that, it needs a STIR certificate, and private key, that includes TN=+123 in the TNAuthList
+In the STIR "delegated" mode, a service provider SP2 - the NDC - needt to sign PASSPorT’s {{?RFC8225}} for telephone numbers (e.g., TN=+123) belonging to another service provider, SP1 - the IdO.
+In order to do that, SP2 needs a STIR certificate, and private key, that includes TN=+123 in the TNAuthList
 {{?RFC8226}} cert extension.

+In details ({{fig-stir-flow}}):

+1. SP1 and SP2 agree on the configuration of the delegation - in particular, the CSR template that applies;
+2. SP2 generates a private/public key-pair and sends a CSR to SP1 requesting
+   creation of a certificate with: SP1 name, SP2 public key, and a TNAuthList extension with the list of TNs that SP1 delegates to SP2.
+(Note that the CSR sent by SP2 to SP1 needs to be validated against the CSR template agreed upon in step 1.);
+3. SP1 sends an Order for the CSR to the ACME STAR CA;
+4. Subsequently, after the required TNAuthList authorizations are successfully completed, the ACME STAR CA moves the Order to a "valid" state; at the same time the star-certificate endpoint is populated.
+5. The Order contents are forwarded from SP1 to SP2 by means of the paired "delegation" Order.
+6. SP2 dereferences the star-certificate URL in the Order to fetch the rolling STAR certificate bearing the delegated identifiers.

 <t>
   <figure anchor="fig-stir-flow" title="Delegation in STIR">